withastro/astro/GOVERNANCE.md

 ## Get Involved

-**Anything that supports the Astro community is considered a contribution.** All types of contribution are meaningful, from code to documentation to blog posts.
+**Anything that supports the Astro community is a valuable contribution.** All types of contribution are meaningful, from code to documentation to blog posts.
 Anyone can become an Astro Contributor (yes, even you!).
-Our goal is to recognize all contributors to Astro regardless of skill level, experience or background.
+Our goal is to recognize all contributors to Astro regardless of skill, experience or background.

 **@FredKSchott** wrote up some notes on the personal value of open source, which you can read in our [CONTRIBUTING.md](CONTRIBUTING.md#why-contribute-to-open-source) document.

 ## Contributor Levels

-We welcome people of all skill levels to become contributors.
 We recognize different degrees of contribution as **levels**, and most levels can be reached regardless of coding skill or years of experience.
 The two most important things that we look for in contributors are:

 - **Being here** - Everyone's time is valuable, and the fact that you're here and contributing to Astro is amazing!
 Thank you for being a part of this journey with us.
 - **Being a positive member of our community** - Go above and beyond our Code of Conduct, and commit to healthy communication in pull requests, issue discussions, Discord conversations, and interactions outside of our community (ex: no Twitter bullies allowed :)